 The temple is richly decorated during the Shivaratri festival.
 Thousands of devotees visit the temple trekking barefoot to the hilltop to pour water on the Shiva linga.

 Architecture of Kapilash Temple

-Kapilash Temple is well connected by different modes of transport.
-Dhenkanal Railway Station is the nearest railway station.
-Regular bus services are also available for the temple.
+The Kapilash Temple is well connected by variant transport modes.
+The nearest railway station is Dhenkanal Railway Station.
+Regular bus services are also available.